6.1.1 Graduate Tuition Categories: Policy

 Honors Co-op students may register for as few as 3 units per quarter.
 If they are not carrying a full load of courses, their tuition rate can be adjusted to the unit rate appropriate for the total number of units they are taking.
 The Stanford Center for Professional Development (SCPD) will handle all tuition adjustments for Honors Co-op students.
 Honors Co-op students rarely register at the 8, 9, 10-unit rate or above, so are rarely classified as full-time students.
 SCPD will notify the Office of the Registrar if an Honors Co-op student will enroll on a full-time basis.

 MLA students may take a maximum of 8 units (two seminars) per quarter, and a total of 12 units (three seminars) in two consecutive quarters.
 MLA students must complete a minimum of two MLA courses within the academic year in order to remain active in the program.

 During the Summer quarter, most matriculated graduate students may either choose not to enroll, or they may remain enrolled for as few as one unit.
 Stanford University charges the same tuition for graduate students enrolled in 1, 2 or 3 units (the 3-unit rate), and this is the minimum tuition charge for graduate students enrolled in Summer quarter.
-Schools, departments and programs may require a higher level of summer enrollment.
+Degree programs may require a higher level of summer enrollment.
 Note that if a student chooses not to enroll during Summer quarter, they will normally be ineligible for any financial support during that quarter, in particular any assistantship appointments.